Kia Soul EV hatchback

 - Light steering

 Many manufacturers are scrambling to introduce their first electric cars, but not Kia.
-The Kia Soul EV is now in its second generation, and it joins the highly regarded e-Niro in Kia's fully electric range, which now also includes the more expensive Kia EV6 and is set to expand rapidly in the coming years.
+The Kia Soul EV is now in its second generation, and joined the highly regarded e-Niro in Kia's fully electric range, which now also includes the more expensive Kia EV6 and is set to expand rapidly in the coming years.
 The launch of the Mk2 also saw the Soul move into a new, EV-only era, because it's no longer available with petrol or diesel engines.

-Launched in the lavish First Edition trim, and now available only in Maxx spec, the Soul is now offered in Urban and Explore trim levels.
-Standard features include 17-inch alloy wheels and an eight-inch touchscreen with a reversing camera, while Explore adds numerous features such as a head-up display, wireless smartphone charging and a premium 10-speaker Harmon Kardon sound system.
+Launched in the lavish First Edition trim, and subsequently available only in Maxx spec, the Soul is now offered in Urban and Explore trim levels.
+Standard features include 17-inch alloy wheels and an eight-inch touchscreen with a reversing camera, while Explore adds numerous features such as heated surfaces, leather upholstery and an upgraded 10.25-inch touchscreen with navigation.
 There's plenty of room inside courtesy of the Soul's high roofline but the 315-litre boot may disappoint, as it's less luggage space than the latest crop of superminis can manage.

 The advanced technology underneath the Soul EV's body goes some way to justifying the car’s price.
-It's fitted with a large 64kWh battery pack - the standard Nissan Leaf has a 40kWh pack - and a potent 201bhp electric motor.
+The Explore trim is fitted with a large 64kWh battery pack - the standard Nissan Leaf has a 40kWh pack - and a potent 201bhp electric motor.
 This gives it an impressive driving range of up to 280 miles, along with acceleration from 0-62mph in 7.9 seconds.

 MPG, running costs & CO2

-The Soul EV's range of 280 miles is almost identical to the 282 miles of the Hyundai Kona Electric and Kia e-Niro, while surpassing the 200-mile range of the DS 3 Crossback E-Tense.
-It's also just as fast to charge as the DS, at speeds of up to 100kW via its Type 2 connection.
+The Soul EV Explore’s range of 280 miles is almost identical to the 285-mile range of the Kia Niro EV, while surpassing the 260-mile range of the updated Citroen e-C4.
+It's also just as fast to charge as the Citroen, at speeds of up to 100kW via its Type 2 connection.
 Charging at 100kW from a DC rapid charging station takes the battery pack up to 80% in just under an hour, while a standard 7.2kW wallbox takes around 9.5 hours to fully replenish the battery.